Taylor Hill Tidbits

 Your Western Iowa destination

-Open February through December, Taylor Hill Lodge offers six bedrooms, four full baths and a family-sized dining and sitting area, complete with an extra-long wooden kitchen table that’s a natural gathering place.
+Open year-round, Taylor Hill Lodge offers six bedrooms, four full baths and a family-sized dining and sitting area, complete with an extra-long wooden kitchen table that’s a natural gathering place.
 Outside to the east is a patio where guests can sip their morning coffee while viewing the sunrise and surrounding fields, or stargaze with a cold beer in hand.
 The lodge is superb for reunions of family and friends, as well as solo travelers who are always welcome.